pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

  	\frac{d y}{dt} &=-\gamma y + \delta xy,
  \end{aligned}
  $$
  shows limit cycle behaviour and has often been used for benchmarking Bayesian inference methods. $\boldsymbol{\theta}=(\alpha,\beta,\gamma,\delta, x(0),y(0))$ is the set of unknown parameters that we wish to infer from experimental observations of the state vector $X(t)=(x(t),y(t))$ comprising the concentrations of the prey and the predator species respectively. $x(0), y(0)$ are the initial values of the states needed to solve the ODE, which are also treated as unknown quantities.
 The predator prey model was recently used to demonstrate the applicability of the NUTS sampler, and the Stan ppl in general, for inference in ODE models.
 I will closely follow [this](https://mc-stan.org/users/documentation/case-studies/lotka-volterra-predator-prey.html) Stan tutorial and thus I will setup this model and associated inference problem (including the data) exactly as was done for the Stan tutorial.
 Let me first write down the code to solve this ODE using the SciPy's `odeint`.
 Note that the methods in this tutorial is not limited or tied to `odeint`.
-Here I have chosen `odeint` to simply stay within PyMC3's dependencies (SciPy in this case).
+Here I have chosen `odeint` to simply stay within PyMC's dependencies (SciPy in this case).

 ```{code-cell} ipython3
 class LotkaVolterraModel: